pyro-ppl/pyro/tests/README.md

      yum remove cmake
      ln -s /usr/bin/cmake3 /usr/bin/cmake
      ```
- - Then run, `./build_cpu.sh` under the `directory`, which will create the required binaries
+ - Then run, `./build_cpu.sh` under the `remote` folder, which will create the required binaries
  in `/wheelhouse` directory.
  - Upload the binaries for python 2.7 (`torch*cp27mu*.whl`) and python 3.5 (`torch*cp35m*.whl`)
    to the S3 bucket `s3://pyro-ppl/ci` with public read permissions.